ChoboZilla/node-red-transfer-fcn/README.md

 For the node to work correctly, you need to install Python 3.1.1 and install the Python Control Systems Library (terminal: pip install control)

+To install node, open terminal in .node-red directory and enter npm i <path to node directory>